 Parks like Yellowstone tend to get more visitors from big cities – which means more chance of flying there.
 But besides that, big cities tend to be politically Democratic.
 Branson’s visitors tend to be from smaller communities that are closer to their destination – so they drive – and many of them tend to vote Republican.

-But I bet there’s one thing we can all agree on: going on vacation is awesome.
+But I bet there’s one thing we can all agree on, regardless of which side of the political fence we lean on: going on vacation is awesome.

 This post first appeared on Your Mileage May Vary